aelkz/PoV-keycloak-delegate-authn-consent/README.md

 Authentication and Authorization Delegation Mechanism Design Memo Takashi Norimatsu(@tnorimat), Hitachi,Ltd.
 ===

+INPORTANT NOTICE

+This article and related codes are not yet maintained.
+Please refer to keycloak's pull request (https://github.com/keycloak/keycloak/pull/5163) on behalf of them.

 # 1. Preface
 This memo describes Delegating Authentication and Authorization by Identity Brokering with custom providers.
 In this memo, the terms defined in [NIST SP 800-63C] are used.